 5. share login details with anyone except:

-(a) "Authorised Users" - employees of licensed educational establishments;
+(a) "Authorised Users" - employees of subscribing educational establishments

 6. posting the Product to any other online service (including Cloud storage, bulletin boards or the Internet); or